MightyKnight/ShieldDisruptor/README.md

 You can also add whole **item tags** like `#minecraft:music_discs`.
 This can be useful for example if another mod implements custom totems, if a tag is present just specify `#othermod:totems` instead of adding every instance individually.

-For shields specifically, the config option **"Hide all Shields"** will take care of trying to block all modded shields for you by using Fabrics built-in `#c:shields` tag and supporting modded shields from [FabricShieldLib](https://modrinth.com/mod/fabricshieldlib).
+For shields specifically, the config option **"Hide all Shields"** will take care of trying to block all modded shields for you by using Fabrics built-in `#c:tools/shields` tag (`c:shields` before 1.20.5) and supporting modded shields from [FabricShieldLib](https://modrinth.com/mod/fabricshieldlib).

 If you want to hide items in your main hand too, you can enable the **"Hide in main hand"** config as well.